Stenishh/Stenishh/README.md

 - 👀 I’m interested in programming.
 - knowledge in Python, C++ and Java
--  I've learning about QA, especially Cypress and Postman!
-And futurually Jmeter!
--  Currently working in a code for a hospitalar project about "Warning fall" using arduino
+-  Currently working in a code for a hospitalar project about "Warning fall"

 ---